-It just so happens that September is ‘save a koala month’ too, so here’s our dedication to this little koala lifeline, including tips to help you make a difference, links to charities you can support and a few cute photos from our visit to the Koala hospital too.
+It just so happens that September is ‘save a koala month’ too, so here’s our dedication to this little koala lifeline, the Port Macquarie Koala Hospital, including tips to help you make a difference, links to charities you can support and a few cute photos from our visit to the Koala hospital too.

 What is the Port Macquarie Koala Hospital?